28 Oct 16 powerful ways to build resilience in kids

 1. Play sport or practise martial arts

 Sports are an incredibly common yet effective way to build resilience in children of all ages.
 Sport can be a metaphor for life, with many highs and lows along the way.
 Sports and martial arts introduce children to many key aspects of adulthood (and business!) including the woes of losing, the struggle to make the team and the incredible payoffs that hard work brings.
+One of the world’s richest men, Phil Knight, was raised as a competitive runner, giving him the experience and resilience to create Nike!

 2. Get outside and into the unknown